Skip to main content

 destination: stdout

-certplane-broker --config /etc/certplane/broker.yml
+certplane-broker -c /etc/certplane/broker.yml serve

 3